pscedu/singularity-tiger/CONTRIBUTING.md

 * You can try running npm run lint for style unification

 # Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue.

-For instruction please visit https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-issues/creating-an-issue
+For instructions, please click [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-issues/creating-an-issue).

 # Pull request process
 1. Ensure any install Git application and a text editor on your computing device.